JadenASC20/FusLite/README.md

 ## What is it?

-FusLite is a physically based real-time renderer built from scratch in **Vulkan 1.3**, with no engine or rendering framework underneath.
+FusLite is a physically based real-time renderer built from scratch in **Vulkan 1.3**.
 It implements a modern Forward+ pipeline as a study in low-level GPU architecture and real-time rendering technique.
 Developed and profiled on an **NVIDIA RTX 2070 SUPER**.

 <img width="946" height="533" alt="FusLite hero render" src="https://github.com/user-attachments/assets/d0628ef4-7f10-4500-a8c9-583695c45f84" />